vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Like expected, the first call will take much longer than the subsequent calls.
 It is important to exclude the first call from any benchmarking for this reason.
-Also as expected, we see that even for this simple example the compiled version of the function executes far quicker than the op-by-op function.
+We also see that even for this simple example the compiled version of the function executes far quicker than the original function.

-It is possible to view the traced graph as a `jaxpr` using `jax.make_jaxpr` on an input function.
-Though, somewhat hard to read once the functions grow more complex.
+We can view the traced graph as a `jaxpr` by calling `jax.make_jaxpr` on the
+function:
 ```python
 jax.make_jaxpr(fn)(params, x)
 ===